NGV Painting Materials and Techniques Guided Tour with Dr John R. Neeson

-Due to the high demand for classes and small number of places available, Fitzroy Painting is unable to swap, substitute or offer ‘make-up’ classes.
-Please contact us if you are unable to attend a class.
+Due to the high demand for classes and small number of places available in our 4-week beginners course, Fitzroy Painting is unable to swap, substitute or offer ‘make-up’ classes.
+Ongoing students please contact us if you are unable to attend a class.
 Absences without notification will forfeit the full class/course fee and receive no credit.

 Should Fitzroy Painting be forced to cancel a class students will be notified as soon as possible prior to the scheduled class and will receive a credit for a replacement class or a refund as required.

 * Please note that you are welcome to store your materials at the studio however space is limited, so please take them home at the end of your course!
 Uncollected materials and paintings are disposed of at the end of the year.